 What You Pay: A Direct Billing Dentist Vs. Fee-For-Service Dentists

 The alternative to a direct billing Dentist is one that collects according to a “Fee-For-Service” model.
-If the Dentist cannot collect insurance amounts immediately, they will require that you pay the entire treatment amount up front and then you wait to be reimbursed by your insurance company.
+If the Dentist cannot collect insurance amounts immediately, they will require that you pay the entire treatment amount up front.
+You will then have to wait for your insurance company to reimburse you for costs.
 Obviously, large out-of-pocket expenditures are inconvenient for most people and collecting reimbursement sometimes requires multiple follow-ups with your insurance provider.
 It is no wonder that some of the most popular Google search strings used when people search for a dentist locally are “Kitchener dentist direct billing” or “direct billing dentist near me”.
 You can ascertain whether a prospective or candidate Dentist uses direct billing simply by exploring their website or by calling their office and asking.

 The majority of family dentists will bill you or your insurance using set fees provided by the Ontario Dental Association Fee Guide.
 Many of these fees are a fixed value.
 A small portion of the fees in the guide are provided as a suggested range.
 For example, a one-surface bonded filling has a set cost while the price of an emergency exam can vary based on the amount of time provided to the patient to resolve their concern.